lpedit-devs/lpedit/README.rst

 :Web site: https://github.com/lpedit-devs/lpedit
 :Documentation: http://lpedit-devs.github.io/lpedit/
 :Copyright: This document has been placed in the public domain.
-:License: htsint is released under the 3-clause BSD License
+:License: lpedit is released under the 3-clause BSD License

 About